 We give students the tools, the hands-on experience, and the motivation to lead them into successful and exciting careers.
 Aerospace engineering is a program that prepares students for many types of engineering careers—more than half of our graduates work in fields that go beyond airplanes and rockets.
 Aerospace engineers have the universe at their fingertips, from individual atoms in nanomaterials to interstellar space.
 In the Department of Aerospace Engineering, you will find a program committed to real-world preparation.
 This program includes; a curriculum built on basic sciences, math, and engineering skills, laboratories that emphasize practical skills, and equipment that matches industry and research standards.
 You will cap your aerospace coursework by participating in a major aircraft or spacecraft senior design project, as part of a simulated industrial design team.

 A Bachelors Degree is Aerospace Engineering requires a minimum of 128 credits.
 The curriculum is designed to provide the student with an education in the fundamental principles of aerodynamics, flight dynamics, propulsion, structural mechanics, flight controls, design, testing, and space technologies.
 To find out more about program requirements, curriculum details, and student resources, you will want to start here.

 The College of Engineering offers different minors for students.
 For example a popular minor used in the Aerospace industry is Non-Destructive Evaluation(NDE).
 Which utilizes a number of techniques to determine the health of an engineering component or structure without affecting its usefulness.
 Click here for available minors.

 Make to Innovate

 The Make to Innovate (M:2:I) is an exciting new program in the Aerospace Engineering Department that engages students in hands-on-projects to enhance their understanding of engineering fundamentals which are learned in the classroom.
-For information regarding the sign up process, and current projects, visit the M:2:I website.
+Click here for more information.

 Co-ops and Internships